Kaduwela, Western Province

-Kaduwela (කඩුවෙල, கடுவெலை) is a suburb of Colombo in the Colombo District, Western Province, Sri Lanka.
-It is located about 16 km from Colombo city centre on the Colombo - Avissawella Old Road (Low Level Road) and about 18 km from Kollupitiya on the New Kandy Road from Ethulkotte to Kandy.
+Kaduwela (කඩුවෙල, கடுவெலை) is the largest city in Sri Lanka by land area, covering 87.71 sqkm.
+The city is composed of three divisions called Kaduwela, Battaramulla and Athurugiriya and is located in the Colombo District, Western Province, Sri Lanka.
+Kaduwela Town (located in Kaduwela Division) is located about 16 km from the Colombo city centre on the Colombo - Avissawella Old Road (Low Level Road) and about 18 km from Kollupitiya on the New Kandy Road from Ethulkotte to Kandy.

 Etymology

 Kaduwela was originally Kadudevola, a compound of Kadu (sword) and Devola (shrine).
 It was the location of a shrine of the goddess Pattini, linked to a golden sword used in the 'water cutting' ritual.
 The shrine is called the Purana Rankadu Pattini Maha Devale (ancient great shrine of the golden-sword Pattini).